ibrisho/alx-system_engineering-devops/0x0A-configuration_management/README.md

 ## Tasks :heavy_check_mark:

-0. Puppet file in /tmp, file path is /tmp/holberton, file permission is 0744, file owner is www-data, file group is www-data, file contains I love Puppet
+0. Puppet file in /tmp, file path is /tmp/school, file permission is 0744, file owner is www-data, file group is www-data, file contains I love Puppet
-1. Puppet file that installs puppet-lint.
+1. Puppet file that installs flask.
 2. Puppet file that create a manifest that kills a process named killmenow.